Hsiang-Wen/Portfolio/Yale_Portfolio_Structure/Obsession/README.md

 # Obsession
 A curated cover song series portraying the transition from emotional obsession to self-actualization.

-##Description
+## Description
-“Obsession” is a 9–10 minute experimental audio project featuring a curated set of cover songs interwoven with original soundscapes and transitions.
+“Obsssion” is a 9–10 minute experimental audio project featuring a curated set of cover songs interwoven with original soundscapes and transitions.
 Each section explores the emotional evolution from romantic attachment to personal empowerment.

 ## Songs Included
 - My Junk (Spring Awakening)